Pierlab/weave-of-war/README.md

   economy stays responsive to convoy disruptions.
 - Unit formations are described in the new [`data/formations.json`](data/formations.json) catalogue. `CombatSystem` tracks the active formation for each unit, publishes `formation_changed` events, and folds formation posture bonuses into pillar resolution alongside competence allocations.
+The combat pipeline now falls back to any formation compatible with the unit's archetype when defaults are missing so every class (`line`, `mobile`, `ranged`, `support`) retains a legal posture during future UI work.
-- `DataLoader` exposes the formations dataset, while `Telemetry` records competence and formation events with the enriched before/after snapshots so gdUnit tests and dashboards can assert on the complete Semaine 6 loop without diffing raw payloads.
+- `DataLoader` exposes the formations dataset, maps each formation to the archetypes that can field it, and offers helper lookups (`get_unit_classes_for_formation`, `list_formations_for_unit_class`, `list_formations_for_unit`). `Telemetry` records competence and formation events with the enriched before/after snapshots so gdUnit tests and dashboards can assert on the complete Semaine 6 loop without diffing raw payloads.

 ## Running automated checks
 All headless commands assume the Godot executable is available on your `PATH`.
 When switching branches or updating Godot, remove